 (b) PSERS is a cost-sharing multiple-employer defined benefit pension plan established by the Georgia General Assembly in 1969 for the purpose of providing retirement allowances for public school employees who are not eligible for membership in the Teachers Retirement System of Georgia.
 The ERS Board, plus two additional trustees, administers PSERS (PSERS Board).
-There were 184 employers and 1 nonemployer contributing entity participating in the plan during 2018.
+There were 187 employers and 1 nonemployer contributing entity participating in the plan during 2019.
+Total participation in PSERS at June 30, 2019 was 102,971 as detailed in the following table: